salvatorecorvaglia/git-sweep/README.md

 - Supports a dry-run mode to preview actions without making changes.
 - Gracefully handles detached HEADs and non-fast-forward cases.
 - Exits with non-zero status if any branch could not be fast-forwarded.
+- Portable and tested on macOS, Linux, and WSL environments.

 ## Requirements